The Excel CHIDIST Function

 |5||=CHIDIST( 8, 3 )|

-Further information and examples of the Excel Chidist function are provided on the Microsoft Office website.
+For further information and examples of the Excel Chidist function, see the Microsoft Office website.

 Chidist Function Errors